Roland09/Lightsabers-Tutorial/README.md

 ![substance painter](https://user-images.githubusercontent.com/10963432/59186466-38aef200-8b73-11e9-81e6-9446c8e6e4e5.png)

 The Blade is just a cylinder-like model.
 The important part is that the pivot point is set at the bottom of the Blade.
-The extension of the Blade over time works by scaling it along the Z-axis.
+The extension of the Blade over time in the script works by scaling it along the Z-axis.

 ![blade](https://user-images.githubusercontent.com/10963432/59186600-888db900-8b73-11e9-8211-30572a3c3bd3.png)

 Import the model and textures into Unity.

-Create the weapon like this:
+Create the weapon gameobject hierarchy like this:

 ![hierarchy](https://user-images.githubusercontent.com/10963432/59186819-284b4700-8b74-11e9-889a-d908fa6af38b.png)